-In Paris, President Jacques Chirac said facing up to the colonial past was a "key to national cohesion".
+President Jacques Chirac said facing up to France's colonial past was "one of the keys to our national cohesion".

-He opened an art exhibition in Paris's Luxembourg Gardens while other cities and venues around France held their own ceremonies for Slavery Remembrance Day - the first such event in an EU state.
+He opened an art exhibition in Paris' Luxembourg Gardens, while other cities and venues around France held their own ceremonies for Slavery Remembrance Day.

 Wednesday's day of commemoration was ordered by Mr Chirac, on the fifth anniversary of the passing of a law by the French Senate recognising slavery as a crime against humanity.

 France mainly used slaves, taken from Africa, in its Caribbean colonies